 Manufactured boards are lumber that has been processed.
 MDF (medium-density fibreboard), plywood, and chipboards are materials with novel and advantageous qualities.

 Exotic woods are not indigenous to the place where they are used.
 Typically, they are imported from other continents and countries.
-Due to transportation costs and restricted availability, exotic wood types are considered the more expensive woods in the world.
+Due to transportation costs and restricted availability, exotic wood types are considered more expensive woods in the world.

 What type of wood has the highest quality?